joey-qytyku/OS-90-fixed/docs/Scheduler.md

     RestoreFlags(inf);
 }
 ```
-Never acquire a lock while interrupts are disabled, or the kernel could freeze forever!
-Remember that data can be protected by disabling interrupts or by locking.
-Both cannot be used.
+Never acquire a lock while interrupts are disabled, or the kernel will freeze forever!
+Remember that data can be protected by disabling interrupts or by locking, but both cannot be used.
 All clients of the protected data must agree to the same synchronization mechanism.

+# ISR and Kernel Reentrancy

+The kernel is only reentrant in a preemptible context.
+An ISR can only call a function if it checks the locks that it uses and passes if one is acquired.
+Very few functions are fully reentrant.

+Some parts of the kernel such as the memory manager expose a function to check for reentrancy safety within an atomic context.

 # Process List